Australis-0/Universal-Bot-Framework/README.md

  `.channel.sendEmbed (options)` - Either takes options as a simple string, or as a complex argument, and prints an embed using it.
  options:
-  author (String): Set to undefined by default. author_icon (String): Functions as a thumbnail for the author if author is provided.
-Set to undefined by default. author_url (String): Functions as an author link if author is provided.
-Set to undefined by default. colour (String/Array): Either takes RGB values as array, or RGB/hex values as string. description (String): Set to options as a string by default if more complex arguments are not provided. fixed_width (Boolean): Set to true by default.
+  author (String): Set to undefined by default. author_icon (String): Set to undefined by default.
+Functions as a thumbnail for the author if author is provided. author_url (String): Set to undefined by default.
+Functions as an author link if author is provided. colour (String/Array): Either takes RGB values as array, or RGB/hex values as string. description (String): Set to options as a string by default if more complex arguments are not provided. fields (Object Array): Set to undefined by default.
+Functions as the `fields` argument. fixed_width (Boolean): Set to true by default.
 Overriden if image value is provided. footer (String): Set to undefined by default. footer_icon (String): Functions as an icon for the footer.
 Set to undefined by default. image (String): Attaches an image as a URL to the embed.
 Set to undefined by default. title (String): Set to undefined by default. timestamp (String): Attempts to convert any datestring into a valid timestamp format.
 Set to undefined by default.

+ `.channel.sendSplitEmbed (options)` - Splits an array into an array of multiple embed objects.
+ options:
+  author (Array/String): Set to undefined by default.
+The author name that should be passed to each split embed. author_icon (Array/String): Set to undefined by default.
+The author icon URL that should be passed to each split embed. author_url (Array/String): Set to undefined by default.
+The author URL that should be passed to each split embed. display_pages (Boolean): Set to false by default. fields (Array of Object Arrays/Object Array): Set to undefined by default.
+Passes fields argument to each split embed. fixed_width (Boolean): Set to true by default.
+Overriden if image value is provided. footer (Array/String): Set to undefined by default.
+The footer that will be set underneath all split embeds. image (Array/String): Set to undefined by default.
+The main image that will be displayed beneath all generated split embeds. set_timestamp (Boolean): Set to false by default.
+Will display the timestamp along with the footer if a proper argument is passed. max_length (Number): Set to 20 by default.
+Determines how many lines of text should display on each page. title (Array/String): Set to undefined by default.
+The main title that will be displayed above all generated split embeds. thumbnail (Array/String): Set to undefined by default.
+The main thumbnail that will be displayed with all generated split embeds.